- PHP Basics

 PHP fetch() and mysqli_stmt_fetch()

-This article is created to cover the two functions of PHP, that are:
+This article is created to cover the two functions of PHP, namely:

 Both functions are used to fetch results from a prepared statement into bound variables.
-The only difference is, the fetch() is used with PHP MySQLi object-oriented script, whereas the mysqli_stmt_fetch() is used with PHP MySQLi procedural script.
+The only difference is that fetch() is used with PHP mysqli object-oriented scripts, whereas mysqli_stmt_fetch() is used with PHP mysqli procedural scripts.

 PHP fetch()